Mac-FF/opencv-examples/README.rst

 OpenCV examples in Python and C/C++
 ########################################

-Development and implementation of image processing algorithms that help analyze and process digital images for Photogrammetry and Laser-based Vision Systems.
+Process digital images with computer algorithms at Photogrammetry and Laser-based Vision Systems

 .. contents::